Skip to main content

 12:45–13:30: What is the vision for Nanu – Sámi Arts International?
 Board member Ken Are Bongo in conversation with Aslak Heika Hætta Bjørn.

-13:30–14:00: Artistic practice in a global world.
-Moderator Aslak Heika Hætta Bjørn with choreographer and filmmaker Elle Sofe Sara.
+13:30–14:00: Artistic Practice in a Global World.
+Moderator Aslak Heika Hætta Bjørn in conversation with choreographer and filmmaker Elle Sofe Sara, and musician Lávre Johan Eira.

 14:00–14:15: Coffee break with snacks

 14:15–14:45: While we wait for cultural policy – what role do institutions play in relation to the independent arts scene?
 With Ulla-Stina Wiland, Nordnorsk Jazzsenter; Wenche V. Paulsen, Riksteatret; and Susanne Næss Nielsen, True Northern Arts Festival.
-Moderator: Aslak Heika Hætta Bjørn.
+Moderator Birgitte Strid.

 14:45–15:00: Introduction to Monday’s programme by Tale Næss, Davvi – Centre for Performing Arts.
 Wraps will be served.